Information Metrics and Possible Limitations of Local Information Objectivity in Quantum Gravity: Introduction

+In turn, the Fisher metric, extended with a K{\"a}hler structure, yields the Fubini--Study metric and well-known Born rule in quantum mechanics.
+It may seem peculiar that quantum mechanics, with its inherent measurement uncertainty, is still closely tied to objectivity between observers.
+However, post-measurement inferences from probabilities agree even in quantum mechanics: independent observers measure the same atomic electron orbitals although any single measurement is uncorrelated.
+And indeed, explicit quantum versions of {\v{C}}encov's theorem~\cite{Petz:1996Mon, Ciaglia:2023Can, Scandi:2023cjv} also exist, although with additional structures not a priori required by quantum gravity.
+The key realization is that the fixed Fisher metric is tacitly included via the Born rule as a result of a physical \textit{assumption} (that could and should be tested experimentally~\cite{Covey:2025bdj}), just as fixed spacetime structure was before general relativity.

-Information inference dictating a fixed geometric Fisher metric immediately raises a conceptual contradiction with another sacrosanct physical principle: general covariance, in particular that all geometric objects are dynamical.
+Information inference dictating a fixed geometric Fisher metric raises a conceptual contradiction with another sacrosanct principle: general covariance, in particular that all geometric objects are dynamical.
 General covariance defines much of the structure of quantum field theories and is preserved in most quantum gravity and unified theories.
-To resolve the contradiction between the fixed Fisher metric/Born rule and dynamical geometry it is possible that we may need to gravitize the quantum~\cite{Minic:2003en, Freidel:2013zga, Freidel:2014qna, Berglund:2022skk, Hubsch:2024agh}, or make information metrics and the Born rule dynamical, in addition to quantizing gravity.
-Notably the Born rule, objectivity, and dynamical information metrics have been explored elsewhere~\cite{ Calmet:2005Dyn, Berglund:2023vrm, Scandi:2023cjv, Gomes:2024coh, Valentini:2004yw,QBism}.
+The Born rule, objectivity, and dynamical information metrics have been explored previously~\cite{Calmet:2005Dyn, Berglund:2023vrm, Scandi:2023cjv, Gomes:2024coh, Valentini:2004yw,QBism,Fuchs:2016qml,Fuchs:2023dss}.
+Most importantly for this work, a recent approach to quantum gravity makes information metrics and the Born rule dynamical, or ``gravitizes the quantum''~\cite{Minic:2003en, Freidel:2013zga, Freidel:2014qna, Berglund:2022skk, Hubsch:2024agh}, in addition to quantizing gravity.